Mr-Fougere/react-trustpilot/README.md

 ## 💭 Using the `TrustBoxWidget` Component

 Once the provider is initialized, you can use any Trustpilot widget inside the application.
-TrustBox widgets only work within a `TrustPilotProvider`.
+TrustBox widgets only work within a `TrustpilotProvider`.

 ### 🎛️ General Props